 Power Plant Melnik, out of all the CEZ production facilities, is the nearest to the capital of Prague - it is situated, approximately, about 13 km below the Elbe and Vltava River confluent.
 Formerly, it consisted of three technology units (EME I, EME II, EME III), constructed in stages between the end of 60's and the end of 70's, as a system of condensing power plants burning brown coal transported by trains from both North Bohemia and West Bohemia mines.

-Power Plant Melnik III with 352 MW Unit was introduced into permanent operation in 1960.
+Power Plant Melnik III was introduced into permanent operation in 1960.

 Power Plant Melnik II (2 x 110 MW)